phptuts/codingwithnoah/arduino-setup/index.md

 sh start.sh
 ```

-This will start up the BlockyDuino IDE, it will be slow to run the first time you do this.
+BlockyDuino IDE will start up; it will be slow to run the first time you do this.

 51) [Click here](http://localhost:3000) to open the IDE.